Featured by the American Society of Landscape Architects as one of the best books of 2020:

 Cybernetics is often associated with AI, which is, however, only one of the branches that developed on the basis of the interdisciplinary research begun in the 1940s and entitled cybernetics.
 The chapter may contribute to a better understanding of the second-order cybernetics that has been conceived in close relationship with art and design from the late 60s onwards.

-The conference paper An eco-poetic approach to architecture across boundaries was published open access in 2019 and may be obtained via the link underlying the title.
+The conference papers An eco-poetic approach to architecture across boundaries and Constructing the Hybrid City: Shanghai were published open access in 2019 and 2020 respectively and may be obtained via the links underlying the above titles.
 The manuscript of the paper On delight: Thoughts for tomorrow published in 2018 in Technoetic Arts may also be obtained from researchgate.

 - Westermann, C. (2020), The art of conversation: design cybernetics and its ethics, Kybernetes, 49 (8), pp. 2171-2183.